ghoelzer-rht/fis-hystrix/README.md

 ## Overview

 This project demonstrates a microservices based project that leverages Hystrix to provide fault tolerance for remote systems and invocations.
 A gateway application integrated with Hystrix stands in front of various  microservices providing language based services.

+## Guided Lab

+A guided lab-style set of deployment instructions and overview of the demo solution can be found at [Lab Guide](lab/lab1-instructions.adoc)

 ## Components